home-assistant/home-assistant.io/source/_integrations/unifi.markdown

 ### Restart UniFi device

 Use the **Restart UniFi device** button entity to restart the entire UniFi device.
-In case the device is a PoE switch PoE supply is not affected.
+In case the device is a PoE switch, the PoE supply is not affected.

 ## Image